DjoserGenomics/djosergenomics.github.io/_posts/2025-08-04-Bulk-RNAseq-Tutorial-Codex.md

 <br />

-> You’ll find a clean, technical tutorial first in each post — then, for those curious, a brief **Cultural Checkpoint** to highlight the Egyptian figure who inspired it.
+> You’ll find a clean, technical tutorial first in each post — then, for those curious, a brief **Cultural Spotlight** to highlight the Egyptian figure who inspired it.

 ---